abdrahmansoltan/Learning-Notes/Frontend/JavaScript/2-OOP.md

     - Class methods are non-enumerable.
 A class definition sets `enumerable` flag to `false` for all methods in the "prototype".
       - That’s good, because if we `for..in` over an object, we usually don’t want its class methods.
-    - Classes always **use strict**.
+    - Classes are always executed in **strict mode**.
 All code inside the class construct is automatically in strict mode.

   - In JavaScript, a `class` is a kind of (has `type` equal to) **function**.
   - There're no commas between class methods